plone/training/theming/creating-initial-content-for-the-theme.rst

 To do that we create the ``slider-images`` folder in our ``setuphandlers.py`` and load also some example images into that folder.

+We have the needed images inside ``theme/img`` folder.
+To create the folder and the immages put the following code in your setuphandlers.py.

 .. code-block:: python

    from plone import api